Skip to main content

 image8.png

-t-SNE on Customer Churn Dataset
+t-SNE on a Customer Churn Dataset

 Churn means the percentage of customers that stop using a particular service during a given time frame.